 Additionally in 2019, we issued new Supplemental Safety and Health Terms and Conditions for use in all contracts, standardizing this important information across all of AEP.
 It also makes it easier for contractors to understand AEP’s requirements.
 We are doing this in collaboration with contractors to ensure understanding and to set clear expectations.

 We also recognize the need for different focus areas for AEP employees and our contractor workforce.
 Our contractors have different needs and, starting in 2020, we are providing clarity on what is expected of our employees and contractors, together and separately, in achieving Zero Harm.

 The work we do is challenging, and every job has hazards that require focused attention to prevent harm.
 Having strategies to identify, understand and control hazards is a fundamental part of our safety culture.
 Increasingly, we are using the number of CORE visits conducted or Good Catches logged, to identify hazards before injuries occur.
 By identifying patterns in at-risk behaviors, we are able to better adapt training programs and safety governance processes, further reducing risk.

 - CORE Visits

-Coaching through Observation, Recognition and Engagement (CORE) visits are a leadership tool that can be used to assess a variety of activities.
+Coaching through Observation, Recognition and Engagement (CORE) is a leadership tool used to assess a variety of activities.
 The visits connect employees with their leaders in a two-way dialogue to improve engagement and performance.
-Even though safety and health is the focus, the interactions can include discussions on continuous improvement, work expectations and opportunities to develop standard work.
-In 2018, leaders documented more than 16,000 CORE visits.
-This information is used to identify trends on where we can improve across AEP as well as be an early indicator of risk or harm.
+In 2019, leaders documented more than 28,700 CORE visits.
+We use this information to identify trends and areas for improvement.

 - Good Catch Program